metayeti/YABS.js/HOWTO.md

 Both the pre-build and post-build events are a script or list of scripts to be run upon entering the build.

+`pre_build.js` demonstrates a synchronous script that outputs some text and shows the basics of how how arguments from YABS.js can be extracted.

+`post_build.js` demonstrates an asynchronous script that halts the build for 2 seconds before continuing by signaling YABS.js with a `process.send` to let it know it can move on with the build.
+This example script also shows how to extract the extra parameters that were defined in the build instructions file.

 Please see the source code of `pre_build.js` and `post_build.js` for more detail and pay close attention to the commented text.

-`pre_build.js` demonstrates a synchronous script that outputs some text.
-It also shows how arguments from YABS.js can be extracted.
-It outputs the build source and destination directories.
-This script exits automatically.

-`post_build.js` demonstrates an asynchronous script that halts the build for 2 seconds before continuing using `process.send`.
-This script also shows how to extract the extra parameters that were defined in the build instructions file.

 To build this example, run `node build examples/events` from the repository root.